ifgi/rearrange/README.md

 * *example_PCA.R*:  reproduce figure 2(a,b,c) of the paper _"Multidimensional arrays for analysing big geoscientific data"_
 * *fijiscidb.R*:  SciDB codes for the study case.

-*Rdata*:
+*data*:
-* *fijisub.Rdata*: the small sub-array of fiji array. the longitude and latitude are flattened into one dimension.
+* *fijisub.Rdata*: a small array.
+The "fijisub" in the paper refers to this array after removing images with too few pixels. the longitude and latitude are flattened into one dimension.
 The array dimensions are pixels, time, spectral bands).
-The "fijisub" in paper refers to this array after removing images with too few pixels.
 The array size is:

 ```r
 dim(fijisub)